YeniDejo/Data_Portfolio/README.md

-My data portfolio containing data analysis work on Microsoft Excel, Tableau and R Studio.
+My data portfolio containing data analysis work completed in a range of technical software.

 ## *Topics covered in Bootcamp*
 - Microsoft Excel